 6. Social Bookmarking

-The benefit of submitting your pages and posts to social bookmarking sites like Digg, Reddit and Stumbleupon (among many others) is that you get to promote your content to some of the most active communities online.
+The benefit of submitting your pages and posts to social bookmarking sites like Reddit and Medium (among many others) is that you get to promote your content to some of the most active communities online.
 This results in more visitors to your site and more awareness of your brand.

 7. Blogs and Press Release Creation